yuvalmGS/gigaspaces-wiki-jekyll/xap97/asynchronous-replication.markdown

 # Controlling the Asynchronous worker

-The asynchronous worker of the channel can wakeup and start replicating for two reasons:
+The asynchronous worker of the channel can wake up and start replicating for two reasons:

 1. The predefined interval has elapsed
 1. The predefined number of pending operations is exceeded.

-The worker will wakeup and replicate if either of these two occurs.
+The worker will wake up and replicate if either of these two occurs.
 The following parameters controls these behavior and a few more options:

 {: .table .table-bordered}
 | Property | Description | Default Value |